CopelandMIT/labx_master/shared_sensor_code/README.md

 ---

 **Disclaimer:** This example provides a basic structure for integrating time synchronization into your application using threading.
 You may need to adjust the code to fit your specific use case and handle any exceptions or edge cases relevant to your environment.

+---

+**Note:** The changes to the `/etc/chrony/chrony.conf` file are crucial for ensuring accurate time synchronization across your devices.
+By configuring Chrony to use a local GPS PPS server and reliable NTP servers, you enhance the precision of your time-sensitive applications.

+---